mgbmix/mgbmix/content/SETS/Sets.md

 # Sets and Cockatrice

 When generating a cardlist, Cockatrice asks for a shorthand abbreviation for each set.
-I've chosen to use D01, D02, etc. as we progress through the NFT drops by the main dev team.
+I've chosen to use [[DROP01 - Fake Tech|D01]], D02, etc. as we progress through the NFT drops by the main dev team.
 This was my own choice and has nothing to do with the cards themselves.

 # Current Sets